BorisPlaton/typing_speed_trainer/README.md

 #### .env

-Before start the application you have to create `.env` in the `env` folder.
-You already have a `.env.dist` file which contains the template of the `.env` file and several default values.
+Before starting the application, you must create `.env` in the `env` folder.
+You already have a `.env.prod` file, which contains the template of the `.env` file and several default values.
 You may use it in the development.

 #### Start application